openwallet-foundation/owl-akrida/docs/NONCLUSTERED.md

 For this portion, we will once again need that same repo from earlier.

-We can do this by cloning down the [aries-akrida](https://github.com/hyperledger/aries-akrida) repository.
+We can do this by cloning down the [owl-akrida](https://github.com/openwallet-foundation/owl-akrida) repository.
 Do so, by typing in
 ```
-git clone git@github.com:hyperledger/aries-akrida.git
+git clone git@github.com:openwallet-foundation/owl-akrida.git
 ```

-Go ahead and navigate into this repo by entering in `cd aries-akrida`.
+Go ahead and navigate into this repo by entering in `cd owl-akrida`.
 From there, we will want to take all of the relevant files we will need (without really needing the rest).
 We can do that by
 ```
 cd instance-configs/acapy-agent
 mv * ../../../
 cd ../../../
-rm -rf aries-akrida/
+rm -rf owl-akrida/
 ```
 so that we are only left with the relevant files in the acapy-agent directory for this VM.
 From there, we will need to populate the `.env` file.
 However, we will need some information from AWS in order to fill it out.